terminalwire/ruby/README.md

 ## License

 The gem is available as a propietary license.
-Email brad@terminalwire.com to discuss commercial licensing.
+Email brad@terminalwire.com to discuss licensing.

 ## Code of Conduct